-Employee plus 2 or more: 75% of the dependent rate charged to employees for Kaiser coverage at the dependent plus two or more level including any additional charges assessed to Health Service System members by vote of the Health Service Board.
+Employee plus 2 or more: 75% of the dependent rate charged to employees for Kaiser coverage at the dependent plus two or more level including any additional charges assessed to Health Service

+System members by vote of the Health Service Board.

-192. Effective January 1, 2015, the City shall make the following monthly contributions based on the employee's enrollment status with the Health Service System:
+243. Effective January 1, 2015, the City shall make the following monthly contributions based on the employee's enrollment status with the Health Service System:

-Employee Only or Unenrolled: 65% of the dependent rate charged to employees for Kaiser coverage at the dependent plus two or more level, including any additional charges assessed to Health Service System members by vote of the Health Services Board.
+Dependent plus two or more level, including any additional charges assessed to Health Service System members by vote of the Health Services Board.